-- a) Documentation that the amount of Part A funding spent on services for WICY is at least equal to the proportion each of these populations represents of the entire population of people with HIV in the EMA or TGA. - b) If a waiver is requested, documentation should show that the service needs of one or more of these populations are already met through funding from another federal or state program. - a) Track and report to the recipient the amount and percentage of Part A funds expended for services to each priority population.
+F.1.
+Women, Infants, Children, and a) Documentation that the amount a) Track and report to the recipient Youth (WICY) of Part A funding spent on services the amount and percentage of Part Use of grant funds each fiscal year for WICY is at least equal to the A funds expended for services to for each of the populations of proportion each of these populations each priority population.
+WICY is not less than the represents of the entire population percentage constituted by the ratio of people with HIV in the EMA or of the population in such areas with TGA.
+HIV to the general population in b) If a waiver is requested, such areas with HIV unless a waiver documentation should show that the from this provision is obtained. service needs of one or more of these populations are already met Note 1: Funds expended should through funding from another apply to all four populations, no federal or state program. matter how small the percentage.
+Note 2: A waiver is available if the recipient can document that sufficient funds to meet the needs of these population groups are being provided through other federal or state programs.